ClimateImpactLab/energy-code-release-2020/README.md

 1. Uninteracted global regressions
     * These regressions recover the global population weighted average response of energy consumption to temperature variation.
     * Code for these regressions can be found in [1_analysis/uninteracted_regression](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/1_analysis/uninteracted_regression)
-    * This code outputs Appendix Figure A5.
+    * This code outputs Appendix Figure A5 with and without standard errors.
 2. Decile regressions
     * These regressions are run in order to understand how the sensitivity of energy consumption to climate change modulates with incomoe levels.
     * Code for these regressions can be found in [1_analysis/decile_regression](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/1_analysis/decile_regression)
-    * This code outputs Figure 1A of the paper.
+    * This code outputs Figure 1A with and without standard errors.
 3. Interacted regressions
     * In these regressions, we model heterogeneity in the energy-climate relationship, by interacting our models with income and climate covariates.
     * Code for these regressions can be found in [1_analysis/interacted_regression](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/1_analysis/interacted_regression)
     * This code outputs Figures 1B in the paper, and Appendix Figures A13, A14, A15a and A15b.
+All figures are output with and without standard errors.

 ## Step 3 - Project Future Impacts of Climate Change